jhonjoseph626/zcash-android-wallet-sdk/README.md

 [Back to contents](#contents)
 ## Overview

-At a high level, this SDK simply helps native Android codebases connect to Zcash's Rust crypto libraries without needing to know Rust or be a cryptographer.
+At a high level, this SDK simply helps native Android codebases connect to Zcash's Rust crypto libraries without needing to know Rust or be a Cryptographer.
 Think of it as welding.
 The SDK takes separate things and tightly bonds them together such that each can remain as idiomatic as possible.
-It's goal is to make it easy for an Android Developer to do shielded transactions while still remaining a good citizen of the device.
+It's goal is to make it easy for an app to incorporate shielded transactions while remaining a good citizen on mobile devices.

 Given all the moving parts, making things easy requires coordination.
-The Synchronzer provides that in a way where the primary steps to make use of this SDK are simply:
+The Synchronzer provides that layer of abstraction so that the primary steps to make use of this SDK are simply:

   1. Start the synchronizer
   2. Subscribe to wallet data